OH1KK/KiwiSDR-antenna-switch-extension/README.md

 ## Features

-* Allow basic antenna switching, eg, select antenna 1-7
+* Allow basic antenna switching
 * Admin can lock/unlock antenna switching from admin panel
 * Thunderstorm mode.
-All antennas are grounded.
+Grounded all antennas.
 * Allow antenna mixing.
-You can select many antennas simultaniously
+You can select many antennas simultaniously.
 * Antenna switching can be scheluded using Beaglebone's crontab.
 Use /usr/local/bin/ms-s7-web script to switch antennas

 ## Required hardware